 As a Catholic school, we are committed to providing a strong Catholic identity through daily prayer, religious education, faith formation, activities focusing on the liturgical seasons and traditions of our faith.
 Our classrooms and school are enhanced with expressions of our Christian beliefs.
 Elements of a Catholic environment can be seen throughout the campus.
 Our faculty and parent community remain committed to our mission to nurture the growth of each child's spiritual formation, with a goal to foster a commitment to know, love and serve God and one another.

 Every morning, the entire school starts the day together in prayer.
-A staff member leads the school in prayer and focuses prayer on particular feast days and acknowledges the Saint of each day.
+Our school principal, Mrs. Laster, leads the school in prayer and focuses prayer on particular feast days and acknowledges the Saint of each day.

 Prayer Services are celebrated during the school year to facilitate the participation of the whole school in the celebration of Advent, Holy Week, and the end of the school year.
 The Advent Program is a school-wide production focused on the scriptures and music of the church history and the advent season.
 Holy Week Prayer Service is a dramatic and musical representation of Biblical events that are celebrated during Holy Week.
 This liturgy is created, hosted, and presented to the rest of the school population by the Fourth Grade classes.
 Our end of the year prayer service reflects the student and community life experienced throughout the school year.
 It is lead by the newly elected student council officers who will serve in leadership the next school year.
 Other prayer services are created and celebrated as various needs arise during any given school year.